-- If five SATA hard disk drives or solid-state drives are installed, the SATA hard disk drive enablement module (one to five hard disk drives) is required. - If any SAS hard disk drives are installed, the SAS hard disk drive enablement module (one to five hard disk drives) is required.
+- If zero to three SATA hard disk drives or solid state drives are installed, no hard disk drive enablement module is needed. - If there is any SAS hard disk drive installed, the SAS hard disk drive enablement module (one to three hard disk drives) is required.

-For more information about the hard disk drive enablement module, refer to "Installing or replacing a hard disk drive enablement module" on page 107.
+For more information about the hard disk drive enablement module, see "Installing or replacing a hard disk drive enablement module" on page 102.